dzarpelon/consul_on_k8s/README.md

 kubectl get secret consul-bootstrap-acl-token -n consul -o jsonpath='{.data.token}' | base64 -d | pbcopy
 ```

-### Step 6: Login to Consul UI
+### Login to Consul UI

 1. Navigate to <http://consul.local>
 2. Click "Log in with ACLs"
-3. Paste the bootstrap token from Step 5
+3. Paste the bootstrap token from previous step
 4. Click "Login"

 You should now have full access to the Consul UI with administrative privileges.

 ## Accessing Prometheus

 Prometheus is installed as part of the Consul deployment for metrics collection.
-You can access it in several ways:

-### Option 1: Port Forward (Quick Access)
+### Port Forward (Quick Access)

 ```bash
 kubectl port-forward -n consul svc/prometheus-server 9090:80